MandyNeumeyer/login-form/README.md

 ![](signUp-errors.gif)

-## :weight_lifting::weight_lifting: Xtra Bonus :rocket: add a password visibility toggler
+## :weight_lifting::weight_lifting::bomb: Xtra Bonus :rocket: add a password visibility toggler

 - the icon and password visibility should be toggled when clicked